sustainable logistics

 Tracking Key Metrics to Drive Sustainable Logistics Performance Improvement

 Technology has transformed the way the supply chain operates by increasing visibility throughout the life of a load.
+This added transparency allows vendors to track key performance indicators (KPIs) to drive performance initiatives.

 These typically translate to increased sustainability by eliminating inefficiencies that drive up cost and use resources.
 Reducing KPIs like transit time to distance or average dwell time can benefit your supply chain’s sustainability.